Thebys/base48/README.md

 We welcome contributions to improve the website!
 Please:

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test across different devices/browsers
-5. Submit a pull request
+1. Submit a pull request

 ### Development Guidelines
 - Follow existing code style and organization